brightly-salty/peace-license/FullText.md

 1. to Reproduce the Work, to incorporate the Work into one or more Collections, and to Reproduce the Work as incorporated in the Collections;

 2. to create and Reproduce Adaptations provided that any such Adaptation, including any translation in any medium, takes reasonable steps to clearly label, demarcate or otherwise identify that changes were made to the original Work.
-For example, a translation could be marked "The original work was translated from English to Spanish," or a modification could indicate "The original work has been modified.";
+For example, a translation could be marked “The original work was translated from English to Spanish,” or a modification could indicate “The original work has been modified.”;

 3. to Distribute and Publicly Perform the Work including as incorporated in Collections; and,

 4. to Distribute and Publicly Perform Adaptations.
 The above rights may be exercised in all media and formats whether now known or hereafter devised.
 The above rights include the right to make such modifications as are technically necessary to exercise the rights in other media and formats.
-Subject to _Miscellany 7_, all rights not expressly granted by Licensor are hereby reserved, including but not limited to the rights set forth in _Fair Dealing Rights_.
+Subject to _Miscellany 7_, all rights not expressly granted by Licensor are hereby reserved, including, but not limited to the rights set forth in _Fair Dealing Rights_.

 ## Restrictions

-The license granted in "License Grant" above is expressly made subject to and limited by the following restrictions:
+The license granted in _License Grant_ above is expressly made subject to and limited by the following restrictions:

 1. You may Distribute or Publicly Perform the Work only under the terms of this License.
 You must include a copy of, or the Uniform Resource Identifier (URI) for, this License with every copy of the Work You Distribute or Publicly Perform.
 You may not offer or impose any terms on the Work that restrict the terms of this License or the ability of the recipient of the Work to exercise the rights granted to that recipient under the terms of the License.
 You may not sublicense the Work.
 You must keep intact all notices that refer to this License and to the disclaimer of warranties with every copy of the Work You Distribute or Publicly Perform.
 When You Distribute or Publicly Perform the Work, You may not impose any effective technological measures on the Work that restrict the ability of a recipient of the Work from You to exercise the rights granted to that recipient under the terms of the License.
 This _Restrictions 1_ applies to the Work as incorporated in a Collection, but this does not require the Collection apart from the Work itself to be made subject to the terms of this License.
 If You create a Collection, upon notice from any Licensor You must, to the extent practicable, remove from the Collection any credit as required by _Restrictions 8_, as requested.
 If You create an Adaptation, upon notice from any Licensor You must, to the extent practicable, remove from the Adaptation any credit as required by _Restrictions 8_, as requested.